Reviewed by Nick Gypsy & Bill Murray

 At this point, you are probably wondering how does travel nursing work?
 Whether you are a new grad or an experienced nurse, MAS Medical Staffing is a travel nursing agency that has assignments all over the country.
 To learn more about the industry, check out some of the topics we have covered in our travel nurse blog!

 Our clients are happy to work with new graduates as they begin their careers in healthcare.
-Travel nursing gives new graduates the opportunities to test several different specialties and find the perfect fit for them.
+Travel nursing gives new graduates the opportunity to test several different specialties and find the perfect fit for them.
 As for our experienced nurses, travel nursing offers a sense of adventure and change that is unlike being a permanent staff nurse.
 We’re offering an opportunity to work and travel to travel nursing assignment destinations you have only dreamed of going to in your nursing career.

 Speak with one of our dedicated recruiters to learn more about our nationwide selection of travel healthcare jobs.

 About the Reviewers

 Bill has been with the company for over ten years and in the staffing industry for over fifteen.
 He lives in the state of New Hampshire with his loving wife and their four incredible kids.
 Outside of work, his family enjoys spending their time outdoors hiking, fishing, hunting, biking, golfing, and going to the beach.

 Nick Gypsy, Travel Nurse Recruiter